Bnz-0/logiq/docs/Uses_of_logiq.md

 ---
 ## The abstraction of logiq

-For the last part of this fiendly introduction, I want you to understand what is the level of abstraction that I've put in logiq.
+For the last part of this friendly introduction, I want you to understand what is the level of abstraction that I've put in logiq.

-Probably the most imporant layer of abstracion was the **elimination of the concept of registers**.
+Probably the most important layer of abstraction was the **elimination of the concept of registers**.

 In fact this help a lot to manage problem that appear in classic way, for instance in a quantum computer you are not able to apply a q-gate to 2 arbitrary qubit:
 ```python